-Option 1: Explore Alnwick
+Option 1 - Explore Alnwick

-Distance: 4 miles (6½km)
+Distance: 4 miles (6.5km)

 Total ascent: 250 feet (80m)

-The walk in a nutshell: A serene riverside stroll with the best view of “Harry Potter’s” historic Alnwick Castle as we approach Alnwick.
+In Summary: A serene riverside stroll with the best view of “Harry Potter’s” historic Alnwick Castle as we approach Alnwick.
 The afternoon is free to discover the charms of this market town.
 Maybe try some of the town's famous rum!

-Option 2: Rock art & Rothbury
+Option 2 - Rock art & Rothbury

 Distance: 7 miles (11km)